 Cover photo by Savannah Fox. used with permission.

-Some examples of communities I write about in this book and include:
+The communities I write about in this book include:

 Earthships are a particular model of off-grid home.
 Part business, part social movement, and part subculture, architect Michael Reynolds developed the Earthship concept in the 1970s and has spent the past four decades constructing Earthships with his company, Earthship Biotecture.
 I am interested in how Earthships can be used to understand the politics of technologies used for residential dwelling considered historically, lifestyle choices and social values of those living in Earthships, and the organizational dynamics of Earthship Biotecture.
 Photo by author.

 Twin Oaks is a labor sharing, income sharing, egalitarian community.
 Every member is required to work the same number of hours per week and is provided the same material resources in exchange, although there are a lot more options for work than most Americans experience!
 Twin Oaks is interesting to me because they have decades of success in offering an alternative economic model in an efficient, walkable village where they grow much of their own food, manage their own water system, and treat their own waste.
 Most importantly, people who live at Twin Oaks do not talk about their lives as requiring sacrifice – rather, they see their systems of sharing as a source of abundance!

 The Farm is most well known for midwifery, but the community provides a vibrant mix of alternative technology, alternative education, permaculture and organic food production, and spiritual communion and care, all in a very large natural setting protected as community land and preserve.
 For decades, community members have been caring for the land, the processes of birth and death, and one another, with a commitment to simplicity and connection.
 It’s a wonderful place to visit, and a model for what rural communities could be!